Christine Kelly: After the CSA (2015–2018)

 In 2015 she launched a project of European museum of medias called Villa Média, which was supposed to be opened to the public in 2019 in Saint-Denis, and of which she became president.
 In line with this project, she organizes days of debate and reflection devoted to media education, a program many celebrity personalities have participated in.

-In 2015 she was also elected as chief of the 2015 jury of the Globe de Cristal Awards, a reward awarded by récompenses décernées par la French press in the domains of art and culture.
+In 2015, she was also elected as chief of the 2015 jury of the Globe de Cristal Awards, a reward awarded by récompenses décernées par la French press in the domains of art and culture.

-Until October 2020 she was president of the Alice Milliat foundation, the only European foundation for women's sport, launched in 2016 in presence of François Hollande, the President of France at that time.
+Until October 2020 she was president of the Alice Milliat foundation, the only European foundation for women's sport, launched in 2016 in the presence of François Hollande, the President of France at that time.

 She is an ambassador of the Euro 2016, nominated by François Hollande.

 In March 2018 she joined the team of Touche pas à mon poste !, on the channel C8, as a chronicler.
-During the summer of 2018, she presents a program in which she retraces the journey of a guest every Sundays on RTL.
-She also presented a daily debate on CNews (channel in which she intervened in a program called Punchline in company of Laurence Ferrari).
-Since the media return of 2018, she is also chronicler in the new emission of Cyril Hanouna, Balance ton post !, on the channel C8.
+During the summer of 2018, she presented a program in which she retraces the journey of a guest every Sunday on RTL.
+She also hosted a daily debate segment on CNews, where she appeared on the program Punchline alongside Laurence Ferrari.
+Following the 2018 media season, she joined Cyril Hanouna’s new show, Balance ton post !, on C8, as a regular columnist.

 Presenter of Face à l'info (since 2019)

-Since the media return of 2019, Christine Kelly Presents the program Face à l'info on CNews, between 19 and 20 pm from Monday to Friday.
+Since her return to TV in 2019, Kelly hosts Face à l'info on CNews, from 7 to 8 p.m. from Monday to Friday.

-The show is controversial because of the place given to the writer and polemist Éric Zemmour.
-As soon as it is launched, personalities announced that they will boycott the channel, at the same time, Christine Kelly received death threats.
-She is subject of numerous critics and pressures, her detractors thought that she was too complacent with the ideas of his chronicler.
-She publicly took distances with the opinions of Éric Zemmour.
+The program drew controversy for providing a platform to the writer and polemist Éric Zemmour.
+Upon its launch, several public figures announced a boycott of the channel; concurrently, Kelly received death threats..
+She faced significant criticism and pressure from detractors who accused her of being too complacent toward Zemmour's views.
+She has since publicly distanced herself from his opinions.

-Soon, Face à l’info became the flagship show of the TV channel and realizes record audiences, with almost one million viewers in 2021, which allows CNews to come ahead of the news channels in this time slot and contributes to its growing success against BFM TV.
+Face à l’info quickly became CNews’s flagship program, achieving record ratings with nearly one million viewers in 2021.
+These figures propelled CNews to the top of the news channel rankings for its time slot, fueling the channel's competitive growth against BFM TV.

-Since January 2021 Christine Kelly presents every Sundays on CNews the program La Belle Histoire de France (The beautiful history of France), with Franck Ferrand and Marc Menant.
+Since January 2021, Kelly hosts the CNews program La Belle Histoire de France (The Beautiful History of France) every Sunday with Franck Ferrand and Marc Menant.

-In November 2021 Christine Kelly filled a complaint after receiving death threats by SMS.
-In January 2022, the case is taken up by the Paris public prosecutor's office.
-The harasser is condemned in October of the same year to 18-month of suspended prison sentence, a "stage de citoyenneté" (citizenship course) against cyberharassment and a prohibition of direct and indirect contact with Christine Kelly during five years.
+In November 2021, Kelly filed a police complaint after receiving death threats via text message on her phone.
+The case was taken up by the Paris public prosecutor's office in January 2022.
+In October of that year, the harasser was sentenced to 18 months of suspended imprisonment and ordered to complete a 'citizenship course' (stage de citoyenneté) focused on cyberharassment.
+Additionally, the court imposed a five-year restraining order, prohibiting any direct or indirect contact with Kelly.

-In April 2023 elle sponsors the on line media Factuel, politically oriented to the right.
+In April 2023, Kelly sponsored the online media Factuel, politically oriented to the right.